awslabs/aws-embedded-metrics-dotnet/README.md

 ## Usage

-To get a metric logger, you can instantiate it like so.
+To get a metric logger, you can instantiate it using the code snippet here.
 `MetricsLogger` implements `IDisposable`.
 When the logger is disposed, it will write the metrics to the configured sink.
+Also see [Graceful Shutdown](#graceful-shutdown).
+You will have to call [ShutdownAsync()](https://learn.microsoft.com/en-us/dotnet/api/system.net.security.sslstream.shutdownasync?view=net-7.0) on logger so that the program has enough time to write before shutting down.
+A full example can be found in the examples directory.

 ```c#
 using (var logger = new MetricsLogger()) {